Badzyo/tic-tac-toe/README.md

 # Tic-Tac-Toe

 - [Play Tic-Tac-Toe](http://game.badzyo.pp.ua) online vs humans!
-- Choose grid size and game rules that you like.
+- Choose grid size and game rules that you like
-- Use in-game chat to communicate with your opponent.
+- Use in-game chat to communicate with your opponent
-- View games history and replays in your profile.
+- View games history and replays in your profile
 <br>

 [![](misc/Screenshot.png?raw=true)]()